TotalTaxAmount/roborio-vm/README.md

 --------------------------------------------

 First, you need the image zipfile that is distributed with the FRC Update Suite.
-On a machine with the RoboRIO imaging program installed, you can find it at:
+On a windows machine with the RoboRIO imaging program installed, you can find it at:

     C:\Program Files (x86)\National Instruments\LabVIEW 2015\project\roboRIO Tool\FRC Images